77batbat/Beiwe_documentation/README.md

 The following steps instruct how to install necessary packages including **Rcpp** that facilitate interfacing **`C`** code in R Packages.

 - **Rcpp requires gcc and gfortran installed**

-	**For macOS users**:
+	-**For macOS users**:
     		Open the terminal console, and check if you already installed Xcode Command Line Tools by typing:

 	```
      	$ xcode-select -p
     	```

-	**For windows users**, ...
+     - **For windows users**, ...

 - **Install/Load Required R Packages and Set Directories in Rstudio**